-- (a) Point "k" is the leading edge at the waterline position taken from the rudder template. - (b) The leading edge above point "k" is a line passing through point "k", running parallel to the main axis of the rudder pintles or gudgeons upwards to deck level.
+(b) The leading edge above point "k" is a line passing through point "k", running parallel to the main axis of the rudder gudgeon and pintle upwards to deck level.

 E.3.2 CERTIFICATION

 - (a) Each rudder shall have its own identifying number, which may be incorporated with the certification mark. - (b) The official measurer shall certify rudders by fixing, signing and dating a certification mark on the side of the rudder stock. - (c) The certification mark shall be a durable numbered sticker produced under the authority of the IFA, or an official measurer's personal mark.
 See Appendix H.1.4.